Walks in the park, stopping to smell the flowers, leaf-peeping—there’s plenty of age-old wisdom that says nature improves happiness.

 “In Okinawa, they say that anybody who grows old healthfully needs an ikigai, or reason for living.
 Gardening gives you that something to get up for every day,” Dr Bradley Willcox of the University of Hawaii told the BBC.

 There’s another added benefit to that green thumb.
 According to WebMD, pulling weeds and planting flowers could burn up to 400 calories an hour.
-So for those of you who don’t know the difference between a spade and a shovel, learning how to garden might be the perfect New Year’s resolution.
-Forget the gym—just garden.
+So for those of you who don’t know the difference between a spade and a shovel, learning how to garden might be the perfect way to slim down and get healthier.
+With summer upon us, forget the gym—just garden.